johnkstockton/johnkstockton.github.com/_posts/2013-11-30-kafka-consumers.md

           insertStmt.setString(1,msg)
           insertStmt.addBatch()
         }
-        stmt.executeBatch()
+        insertStmt.executeBatch()
         db.commit()
       }
     }

-By just defining these two simple classes, we can read from kafka with multiple threads, periodically bulk insert messages into a sql db, and we're guaranteed that all messages get inserted into our database at least once.
+By just defining these two simple classes, we can read from kafka with multiple threads, periodically bulk insert messages into a db, and we're guaranteed that all messages get inserted into our database at least once.
 The library takes care of coordinating work among all the threads, and knowing when to commit progress to kafka.

-Its worth noting that to do this properly, with the existing kafka api, you'd need to halt *all* threads that are reading from kafka.
+It's worth noting that to do this properly, with the existing kafka api, you'd need to halt *all* threads that are reading from kafka.
 That is because the kafka api only lets you commit progress for all threads simultaneously.
 But this library gets around that issue, by going beneath the public api, and using a feature that will be introduced in kafka 0.8.1: [committing offsets for one partition at a time](https://issues.apache.org/jira/browse/KAFKA-1144).

-So,by using our kafka-consumer library, you:
+So, by using our kafka-consumer library, you:

-1. Guarantee _at least once_ processing of all messages by your application
+1. Guarantee _at least once_ processing of all messages by your application.
-2. Avoid blocking all threads during a commit, increasing throughput
+2. Avoid blocking all threads during a commit, increasing throughput.
-3. Safe yourself the hassle of coordinating all worker threads, tracking the progress through the message queues, and committing progress yourself
+3. Save yourself the hassle of coordinating all worker threads, tracking the progress through the message queues, and committing progress yourself.

 # Why Not Exactly Once?